Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

 \subsection{Generation Tests}

-In order to test whether the generation of GWs from the source is consistent with the GR prediction, two main approaches are used in the literature: (i) {\it the parameterized post-Newtonian test} and (ii) {\it the parametrized post-Einsteinian test}.
+In order to test whether the generation of GWs from the source is consistent with the GR prediction, two main approaches are used in the literature: (i) {\it the parameterized test of post-Newtonian theory} and (ii) {\it the parameterized post-Einsteinian test}.